-Other, Net.
+Other, net.
 In July 2016, we made a minority investment in SBI Japannext Co., Ltd. ("SBI"), a proprietary trading system based in Tokyo.
 In connection with the investment, we issued bonds to certain affiliates of SBI and used the proceeds to partially finance the transaction.
 Revenues or losses are recognized due to the changes in fair value of the investment or fluctuations in Japanese Yen conversion rates within other, net.

 We have interests in two telecommunications joint ventures ("JV").
-We record our pro-rata share of each JV's earnings or losses within other, net while fees related to the use of communication services provided by the JVs are recorded within communications and data processing.
-In addition, We also recorded gains or losses on certain one-time transactions within other, net.
+We record our pro-rata share of each JV's earnings or losses within other, net, while fees related to the use of communication services provided by the JVs are recorded within communications and data processing.
+In addition, we also recorded gains or losses on certain one-time transactions, including the sale of BondPoint, within other, net.